 By all means, let me cut to the chase.
 This is my new phone case:

-It just arrived from Amazon where I paid a whopping $1.26 after enlisting my teenage daughter to help me locate one for my newly replaced phone which I purchased---with insurance, mind you---for $100.00.
+So this little number just arrived from Amazon where I paid a whopping $1.26 after enlisting my teenage daughter to help me locate one for my newly replaced phone which I purchased---with insurance, mind you---for $100.00.
 I am a far more savvy consumer than I appear to be, trust me.

 Gasp!
-"Not here, not now, shit, I don't have time for this," I sputtered into the phone.
-I knew all too well from a mere 2 months prior what the cost, both financial and convenience-wise was going to be.
-Because my teenage daughter had accidentally/carelessly let her cellphone slip from her fingers and launch from an even greater height: the loft hallway where it wafted onto a carpeted family room floor but only after its glass face nicked the wood cabinet on which sits a flat screen TV, which was mercifully spared in the phone's descent.
+"Not here, not now, I don't have time for this," I sputtered into the phone.
+I knew all too well from a mere 2 months prior what the cost, both financial and convenience-wise, was going to be.
+Because my teenage daughter had accidentally/carelessly let her cellphone slip from her fingers and launch from an even greater height: the loft hallway where it wafted onto a carpeted family room floor but only after its glass face nicked the wood cabinet on which sits a flat screen TV, which was mercifully spared in the phone's unceremonious descent.

 But this is: